 Adelaide Oval has hosted both cricket and football at the highest level since Colonial times and its iconic, historic and cultural presence remains today.
-Now, after a 40 year absence, football is returning to bring the two sports together again at a newly developed Adelaide Oval.
+After a 40 year absence, football returned to bring the two sports together again at a newly developed Adelaide Oval.

-State of the art design technologies have been utilised to deliver two new grandstands rising above a shared podium and basement.
+State of the art design technologies were utilised to deliver two new grandstands rising above a shared podium and basement.
 The distinctive light weight roof for each stand is designed to enhance the setting within the Parklands and maintain key views towards the Cathedral past the heritage scoreboard.
-The redevelopment also includes new and improved links and pedestrian connections to the surrounding precinct.
+The redevelopment also included new and improved links and pedestrian connections to the surrounding precinct.

 Winner2014 South Australian Engineering Excellence Award for Buildings and Structures

 A true multi-sport venue Arup provided a new field of play for both football and cricket, and improving spectator comfort.
 Arup’s Sports Field of Play team worked closely with the Adelaide Oval curator to design and document the reconstruction of the turf playing surface, including the controversial conversion from the permanent cricket wicket block to drop-in cricket wickets.
 The reconstructed oval now consists of a flat turf playing surface and the profile will be capable of catering for storm events up to 100mm/hr without the loss of play.